Multifactor Models of Risk-Adjusted As ...

 As stated earlier, the 2007-2009 financial crisis reflected the weakness in the risk management and oversight of the financial institutions.
-Consequently, the post-crisis regulatory has emphasized on risk governance with an aim to check both the financial risks.
+Consequently, the post-crisis regulatory has emphasized risk governance with an aim to check both the financial risks.

 Risk governance is all about coming with an organizational structure to address a precise road map of defining, implementing, and authoritative risk management.
-Moreover, it touches on the transparency and establishment of channels of communication withing which an organization, stakeholders, and regulators engage.
+Moreover, it touches on the transparency and establishment of channels of communication within which an organization, stakeholders, and regulators engage.

 In other words, the risk governance must ensure that it has put a sound risk management system in place to enable it to expand its strategic objectives within the limits of the risk appetite.

 A statement of risk appetite is one of the critical components of corporate governance.
 RAS contains a precise aggregated amount and types of risks a firm is willing to accommodate or avoid to achieve its business objectives.

 Clear articulation of the risk appetite for a firm helps maintain the equilibrium between the risks and return, cultivating a positive attitude towards the tail and even risks, and attaining the desired credit rating.